-No matter how deeply sorrow had carved it's name on my heart, I could never, ever again, be made to believe that I was unable to feel.
-And if I could start with that fact -- that I was feeling -- I could let those icy feelings swell the space in my heart and expand my capacity for compassion until all the world fell in.
+No matter how deeply sorrow had carved it's name on my heart, I could never, be made to believe that I was unable to feel again.
+And if I could start with the fact -- that I was feeling -- I could let those icy feelings swell the space in my heart and expand my capacity for compassion until all the world fell in.

 Just like water.
-When it finds a small fissure in a rock, and in extreme cold turns to ice, expanding and causing the space to grow, so my sorrow could only expand the space in my heart, making me more open to the needs of others -- more understanding, more compassionate, more alert to someone sitting on the edge of the ice.
-Now my hands are mittened.
+When it finds a small fissure in a rock - that in extreme cold turns to ice -- expanding and causing the space to grow -- so my sorrow could only expand the space in my heart, making me more open to the needs of others.
+Making it more understanding, more compassionate, more alert to someone else who might be sitting on the edge of the ice.
+Now, it is my hands that are mittened.